miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 local history
 percent of salt statistics -> low_salt_recipes

-transmit the repos as constructor parameters
+transmit the repos as constructor parameters -> recipe_service

+1. uml diagram for layered architecture more entities than needed - will be uploaded
+2. how to implement statistics us